dxphilo/kenya-api/README.md

 ```bash

 # install dependencies

 $ yarn install

 # serve with hot reload at localhost:3000

 $ yarn start

 ```

-Your application will be served on port [3000](http://localhost:3000)by default, you can change that by modifying the .env file.
+Your application will be served on port [3000](http://localhost:3000) by default, you can change that by modifying the .env file.

 For detailed explanation on how things work, check out [Expresssjs](https://expressjs.com/en/starter/hello-world.html).